danilovict2/go-shell/README.md

 ## Command History

-The shell supports command history navigation using the arrow keys.
-You can recall and reuse previous commands as follows:
+The shell supports command history navigation using the arrow keys, allowing you to recall and reuse previous commands.
+You can also view and interact with your history using the built-in `history` command.

+**Note:** Command history is stored only for the current session and will be lost once the program exits.
+To make history persistent, use the file-based approach described below.

 - Press <kbd>↑</kbd> (Up Arrow) to cycle backward through your command history.
 - Press <kbd>↓</kbd> (Down Arrow) to move forward in the history.